justUmen/PopUpLearn/README.md

 Todo : Record all errors and success with dates to organize and try to guess what you know well, don't know, probably forgot, etc...
 Simple first then machine learning testing.

+Types :
+1 - Answer + Quiz (Work in session)
+2 - Quiz (For content the user already knows / should know)

 Idea : Delay by 1 week / 2 weeks / 4 weeks / 8 weeks ...

 Stats : give an overall idea (visual) of how good you are with a specific .pul file